eagle12td/fwd-php/core/lib/fwd-php-client/README.md

 *Forward is a platform to build and scale ecommerce.* This is the PHP client library.

-Create a free API account at https://getfwd.com
+Create an API account at https://getfwd.com

 ## Usage example